 Farm Tomita is open from spring to fall.
 It's known best for its beautiful lavenders and other flower gardens.
 There is no entrance fee at Farm Tomita.
 Visitors can also purchase dried flowers, perfume, and other goods made with lavender.

 Address: Hokkaido, Sorachi, Nakafurano, Kisen Kita 15

-For details on how to get to Farm Tomita and its lavender firlds in Furano, check out this article: Furano And Biei In Hokkaido – A Summer Escape To A Fairytale World
+For details on how to get to Farm Tomita and its lavender fields in Furano, check out the article recommended below.

 31. Sounkyo Onsen

 Sounkyo Onsen is located about 70 kilometers from Asahikawa, in a ravine of the Daisetsuzan Mountain Range.
 Its hot springs are known for having good effects in healing rheumatism, high blood pressure, and diabetes.
 The townscape is modeled after a Canadian mountain resort and has a western-style atmosphere.